nelastik242/simple_flask_app/README.md

-simple flask app with GET and POST methods(also database postgresql) trying do docker-compose how run this stuff:
+Simple flask app with GET and POST methods(also database postgresql).
+Trying do docker-compose.
+How run this stuff:
   1. download this repo
   2. install docker-compose
   3. CMD: sudo docker-compose up --build